SPONSOR POST: Vintage Filings Cuts Filing Costs in Half

-Here’s what we hate: Companies that throw shareholders’ money away.
-That’s why we’re pleased to have Vintage Filings, the nation’s fastest growing financial filing and printing firm, as one of our charter sponsors.
+Vintage Filings, the nation’s fastest growing financial filing and printing firm, is one of SAI’s charter sponsors.

 Don’t know what financial filing and printing firms do?
 They typeset, print, and transmit the prospectuses, 10Qs, 10Ks, and other SEC documents that every public company has to file many times a year.
 Vintage’s competitors, old-world financial filing firms, charge clients an arm and a leg for this service–sometimes hundreds of thousands of dollars for an IPO.